gregorije/TpsFileEditor/README.md

 # TpsFileEditor
-WinForm application for editing xml and config files for application "TpsPaketomatApp"
+WinForm application for editing xml and config files for application "TpsPaketomatApp".
+Gui created using bunifu dll.